Looking at Reading Interventions

 About Linda Farrell

 Linda Farrell is a founding partner at Readsters, an Alexandria, VA-based firm that helps schools implement research-based reading instruction.
-She is committed to effective early reading instruction in, to helping struggling readers become strong readers, and to ensuring that strong readers achieve their full potential.
+She is committed to effective early reading instruction to help struggling readers become strong readers, and to ensure that strong readers achieve their full potential.

 Linda works in schools throughout the U.S. training and coaching teachers and modeling effective reading instruction.
 She also has designed curricula in Niger and Senegal for children to learn to read in their local languages.

-Linda is a former English teacher.
-She was a National LETRS trainer for seven years.
+Linda is a former English teacher and she was a National LETRS trainer for seven years.
 She has co-authored assessments and curricula for teaching reading, as well as several other published works.
-Linda can be reached at firstname.lastname@example.org.
+Linda can be reached at: email@example.com